Awards, Honours and Grants

-- Nominations for the Priestley Medal, Zillman Medal and the Christopher Taylor Award open on the 1 June and close on the 1 September every odd year.
+- Nominations for the Priestley Medal, the Zillman Medal, and the Christopher Taylor Award open on the 1 June and close on the 1 September every odd year.

 - Only AMOS members can nominate someone for an AMOS award.

-- Nominations should be forwarded to the AMOS Administrative Officer at firstname.lastname@example.org.
+- Nominations should be forwarded to the AMOS Awards Committee chair at firstname.lastname@example.org.

 - A nomination letter of no more than 2 pages.
 This letter should address the selection criteria for the specific award (these criteria are available on the specific Award webpages)

-- No publication list is to be included in the nomination package (except for Priestley Medal).
+- No publication list is to be included in the nomination package (except for the Priestley Medal)

-- No copies of published papers are to be included in the nomination package.
+No copies of published papers are to be included in the nomination package.
 The total maximum length of nomination package is 10 pages.

 Small monetary grants can be made from the R.H.
 Clarke Endowment to members or groups of members to help finance meteorological projects for which adequate funds are not otherwise available, or to assist with the attendance of younger members at conferences.